EshaanAgg/web/src/content/blog/placements/write_your_own.md

 For our implementation, we set the capacity of the vector to be powers of 2, so that the reallocation is done less frequently (though other exponential growth factors can be used as well).
 We will make use of templates to make the vector generic, and try to provide the same interface as the `std::vector`.
 We will also provide the `operator[]` to access the elements of the vector, and implement iterators to traverse the vector.

 Note that in the following implementation, we have used `std:::move` to move the elements of the vector so that we can avoid copying the elements.
-To also provide support for `emplace_back`, we have used the `Args &&...args` to forward the arguments to the constructor of the object, and thus the template class needs an additional template parameter parameter `Args` which is vardiadic.
+To also provide support for `emplace_back`, we have used the `Args &&...args` to forward the arguments to the constructor of the object.

 ```cpp showLineNumbers
 template <typename T>